-Perhaps, the only thing that this family of mechanisms lack sis an extended power reserve: these days, 42 guaranteed hours after being fully wound doesn’t sound particularly impressive.
+Perhaps, the only thing that this family of mechanisms lacks is an extended power reserve: these days, 42 guaranteed hours after being fully wound doesn’t sound particularly impressive.
 Well, for a relatively “affordable” luxury watch that is offered at $4500 MSRP (you can find one online at just above $2000 though,) this is still more or less acceptable.

-Perhaps, it is dial that may become the stumbling block for some potential customers.
+Perhaps, it is the dial that may become the stumbling block for some potential customers.
 Yes, it makes an impression of a meticulously crafted object with its stylized Arabic numerals featuring finely brushed surfaces that help the polished leaf-shaped hour and minute hands even better stand out against matt black surface of the dial.
-Its beige-colored chapter ring, power reserve scale, central seconds hand, and, of course, the “Bell & Ross” logo, too, look very contrast providing the case with that extra feeling of depth that you rarely see with most vintage-styled aviators.
+Its beige-colored chapter ring, power reserve scale, central seconds hand, and, of course, the “Bell & Ross” logo, too, looks contrast providing the case with that extra feeling of depth that you rarely see with most vintage-styled aviators.

-But even the superior contrast doesn’t allow me give this WW1-97 Heritage Automatic 5 out of 5 stars in this brief review.
+But even the superior contrast doesn’t allow me to give this WW1-97 Heritage Automatic 5 out of 5 stars in this brief review.

-While it is extremely clean and very easy to read in normal lighting, it, unfortunately, lacks any sort of lume on its main elements making reading it at night not an easy task.
+While it is extremely clean and easy to read in normal lighting, it, unfortunately, lacks any sort of lume on its main elements making reading it at night not an easy task.
 If you look at it just like another dressy accessory that also happens to be styled as a pilot’s watch, you may be absolutely fine with this design.
-However, if superb legibility in any lighting scenario is priority for you, this may be a major drawback.
+However, if superb legibility in any lighting scenario is a priority for you, this may be a major drawback.

 Pricing & Availability

 As I have already mentioned, the Bell & Ross WW1-97 Heritage Automatic (ref.
-BRWW197-HER-ST/SCR) is currently offered at a manufacturer’s suggested retail price of $4500, which makes it a lot more interesting comparing to, say, IWC Pilots Mark XVII with its MSRP of $4900.
+BRWW197-HER-ST/SCR) is currently offered at a manufacturer’s suggested retail price of $4500, which makes it a lot more interesting compared to, say, IWC Pilots Mark XVII with its MSRP of $4900.
 The watch was originally presented last spring at Baselworld 2015 trade show and is now readily available on all major markets.